 – Amy Crutcher, Landscape Designer, ArtisTree Landscape Maintenance & Design

 White plants in Florida landscapes don’t always get the credit they deserve, primarily because they’re eclipsed by the more-perceived tropical colors of lemony yellows, brilliant oranges and dazzling violets.
 But white also deserves its day in the sun (and shade) for its amazing versatility to fit into almost any landscape.
-A mass of bright white plants or a few artfully placed specimens can pack a punch or serve as quite, elegant garden accents.
+A mass of bright white plants or a few artfully placed specimens can pack a punch or serve as quiet, elegant garden accents.
 It all depends on the mood you wish to create: casual, festive or formal.
 Here are a few ArtisTree favorites to get you started in the white direction.

 - Gardenias: These fragrant evergreen shrubs do best in rich, well-drained soil and need plenty of circulation to help with pest prevention.
 Their creamy white blossoms beckon against glossy, dark green foliage and smell so divine.
 Plant in full sun or partial shade, and be prepared to pamper a bit.